Mini Split System Cost: A Comprehensive Guide

 - Purchasing: When researching mini splits, seeing units that cost upwards of $7k can make your head spin and your palms start to sweat, but purchasing a quality unit will go a long way towards cost-efficiency in the long run.
 There are some decent units that start anywhere from $700-$800, but don’t be tempted to buy the cheapest unit merely for that reason.
 You’ll want to buy from a major mini split heat pump manufacturer, like Daikin, LG, Panasonic, Mitsubishi, or Fujitsu, as there’s a greater chance the system will function as it should and that parts and warranty service will be available down the line.
 While that might seem more expensive initially, over the long term it will save you money.Total Home Supply is a certified parts distributor for LG as well as being certified to provide warranty parts for LG, Daikin, and Panasonic.

-- Installation: The minimum average cost to install a single zone mini split system is estimated at about $1000-1500, but the overall cost will vary case to case, depending on the size of the unit and the labor required to install, as well as the materials needed.
+- How much does it cost to install a mini split system?
+The minimum average cost to install a single zone mini split system is estimated at about $1000-1500, but the overall cost will vary case to case, depending on the size of the unit and the labor required to install, as well as the materials needed.
 Multi-zone system installation can vary in price.
 Most installers will charge an hourly labor rate ranging from $100-$180 per hour depending on the region.
 Multi-zone installations on average take 1-4 working days to install meaning that installation prices can vary from $1000-$5000+.
 As mentioned above, it may be tempting to conduct a DIY installation, but it’s wise to have your mini split installed by someone who’s HVAC certified to ensure proper placement of your unit, as well proper connections to be made between the condenser and the evaporators.
 Calling around and getting estimates from several different companies is a good idea before settling on a certified installer.

-- Mini Split Cost to Run: Generally, once it’s all set-up and ready for use, a mini split heat pump that’s been properly sized and installed for its location will only add about $50-$100 per month to your power bill.
+- How much does a mini split cost to run?
+Generally, once it’s all set-up and ready for use, a mini split heat pump that’s been properly sized and installed for its location will only add about $50-$100 per month to your power bill.
 The efficiency rate of a heat pump — as opposed to traditional resistive heat like space or baseboard heaters — is higher because the electricity consumed only powers two fans, the compressor, and the pump to concentrate the heat.
 Using a mini split heat pump for heat is about the equivalent of heating your home with $1.44 worth of oil, using 48% less.
 That’s not bad!